Skip to main content Skip to footer

 Skiing is a fun way to get out and stay active during winter.
 We have many cross-country ski opportunities here in the city.
 The trails are suitable for all ski experience levels.

-• North Shore Trail & King Hill - Good
+• North Shore Trail & King Hill - Closed for the season

-• Monday and Tuesday, Centennial Park Trail, Holy Family School Trail
+• Tuesday: Centennial Park, Holy Family School Trail

 Locations